 The only people we saw here were a few field workers waiting for a ride to go home and less than a handful of tourists.

-We felt like we got to see more of an authentic Indonesian rural area to admire.
-One without stand after stand selling Bintang tank tops and elephant pants.
+We felt like we got to see a beautiful Indonesian rural area to visit without hoards of crowds.
+Or one without stand after stand selling Bintang tank tops and elephant pants.